ynikitenko/lena/docs/source/tutorial/2-split.rst

 The default file name should be used only when you are sure that only one file is going to be written, otherwise it will be rewritten every time.
-The defaults *Writer*'s parameters are empty string (current directory) and "output" (resulting in *output.txt*).
+The defaults *Write*'s parameters are empty string (current directory) and "output" (resulting in *output.txt*).

 *ToCSV* yields a string and sets *context.output.fileext* to *"csv"*.
-In the example above Writer objects write CSV data to *output/x.csv* and *output/y.csv*.
+In the example above Write objects write CSV data to *output/x.csv* and *output/y.csv*.

-For each file written, *Writer* yields a tuple *(file path, context)*, where *context.output.filepath* is updated with the path to file.
+For each file written, *Write* yields a tuple *(file path, context)*, where *context.output.filepath* is updated with the path to file.

 After the histograms are filled and written,